Skyhawkbotics/firstdocs/CONTRIBUTING.md

 2. Click the edit icon.
 The button is located to the right of the page title.
 3. Make your desired changes in the GitHub interface.
 4. Once you are done, click the green "Commit changes" button.
 5. Follow GitHub's instructions to create a pull request for your changes.
+For this type of change, set the target branch to `content`.

-Once you have made your changes, we will review them, and if they pass, we will merge your pull request and it will become part of the documentation.
+Once you have made your changes, we will review them, and if they pass, we will merge your pull request and it will soon become part of the documentation.

 ## Adding Your Team Page